matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `addRowsFromSimpleArray()` <a name="addRowsFromSimpleArray"></a>

-Loads the data from a simple php array.
+Adds many rows from an array containing arrays of column values.

 #### Description

-Basically maps a simple multidimensional php array to a DataTable.
-Not recursive (if a row contains a php array itself, it won&#039;t be loaded)
+Row metadata cannot be added with this method.

 #### Signature

 - It is a **public** method.
 - It accepts the following parameter(s):
     - `$array`
-- It returns a(n) `void` value.
+- It does not return anything.
 - It throws one of the following exceptions:
     - [`Exception`](http://php.net/class.Exception)